 Laboratory findings Laboratory Testing of Thyroid Function The thyroid gland, located in the anterior neck just below the cricoid cartilage, consists of 2 lobes connected by an isthmus.
 Follicular cells in the gland produce the 2 main thyroid hormones... read more early in the disease include an increase in free T4 and triiodothyronine (T3), a marked decrease in TSH and thyroid radioactive iodine uptake (often 0), and a high ESR.
 After several weeks, the thyroid is depleted of T4 and T3 stores, and transient hypothyroidism develops accompanied by a decrease in free T4 and T3, a rise in TSH, and recovery of thyroid radioactive iodine uptake.
 Weakly positive thyroid antibodies may be present.
 Measurement of free T4, T3, and TSH at 2- to 4-week intervals identifies the stages of the disease.

 Subacute thyroiditis is self-limited, generally subsiding in a few months; occasionally, it recurs and may result in permanent hypothyroidism Hypothyroidism Hypothyroidism is thyroid hormone deficiency.
-It is diagnosed by clinical features such as a typical facial appearance, hoarse slow speech, and dry skin and by low levels of thyroid hormones... read more when follicular destruction is extensive.
+Symptoms include cold intolerance, fatigue, and weight gain.
+Signs may include a typical facial appearance, hoarse slow speech, and dry skin.
+Diagnosis... read more when follicular destruction is extensive.

-Discomfort is treated with high doses of aspirin or NSAIDs.
-In moderately symptomatic cases, corticosteroids (eg, prednisone 15 to 30 mg orally once a day, gradually decreasing the dose over 3 to 4 weeks) eradicate all symptoms within 48 hours.
+Mild discomfort (eg, sore throat, mild neck tenderness and muscle aches, low-grade fever), is treated with high doses of aspirin or NSAIDs.
+In moderately or severely symptomatic cases (eg, high fever, tachycardia, shortness of breath), corticosteroids (eg, prednisone 15 to 30 mg orally once a day, gradually decreasing the dose over 3 to 4 weeks) eradicate all symptoms within 48 hours.

 Bothersome hyperthyroid symptoms may be treated with a short course of a beta-blocker.
 If hypothyroidism is pronounced or persists, thyroid hormone replacement therapy may be required, rarely permanently.